openworld42/Cellolution/README.md

 Needless to say, there are more things to discover.
 And (about patience): you need to give Cellolution some time to let the organisms do their evolution.

 ### How to run it:
-Download the newest Github release **cellolution_vxxx.jar** file into a new directory (suggestion: "Cellolution"), cause it will save its state in JSON files and call it from the command line within this directory using
+Download the newest Github release **cellolution_vx.x.x.jar** file into a new directory (suggestion: "Cellolution"), cause it will save its state in JSON files.
+Call it from the command line within this directory or create a starter/menu item using

-**java -jar cellolution_vxxx.jar**
+**java -jar cellolution_vx.x.x.jar**

-where **xxx** is the current version.
+where **x.x.x** is the current version.
 You need a Java runtime/JDK installed (at least version 17 - check on command line using **java -version**).<br/>
 To get it: **Linux**: simply use your package manager, **Windows/macOS/others**: download and install JDK from [here](https://openjdk.java.net/).<br/>